-My name is Joe.
+My name is Joseph Rapp.
 I am the youngest of six children raised by two loving and faithful parents.
 My mother would tell you that I am one of the moodier children, and I would have to agree.
 But I would give the honorable title of “weirdest” to one of the other five, unless they dissent.

 The impetus for starting this blog began when I was told, “Someone needs to read what you write.”
 And then the thought hit me: What’s the point of writing if no one’s reading?
 My goal for this blog is to write words that build, fit the occasion, and give grace to those who read.
 (Ephesians 4:29) And hopefully, as I do that, the LORD will bless the work and sharpen my hands to write better and better.
 We’ll see how the LORD leads.
 Thanks for reading!
 It means a lot.
 I would also like to thank all of those writers that have an influence on my life.
 Writers like C.S.
 Lewis, N.D.
 Wilson, and John C. Lennox inspire me to live faithfully.